ROCm/hipfort/README.md

 additional interfaces are compiled into the `hipfort` modules and libraries.
 These directly take Fortran (array) variables and the number of elements instead of `type(c_ptr)` variables and the number of bytes, respectively.
-Therefore, they reduces the chance to introduce compile-time and runtime errors into your code and makes it easier to read too.
+Therefore, they reduce the chance to introduce compile-time and runtime errors into your code and makes it easier to read too.

 > **NOTE**: If you plan to use the `f2008` interfaces, we recommend `gfortran` version `7.5.0` or newer